arubesu/be-the-hero/README.md

 # The application will open on the port: 19002 - go to http://localhost:19002/

 ```
+access the path src/services/api.js and change
+baseURL to ip you get from expo:server-port
+example: 'http://your_ip:3333' (node server default port)

 Scan the QR code and the application will start

 ---